joarreola/ETAMessages/README.md

     - Don't do pin, display or map updates in getEtaDistance().
 Remove print lines.
     - Update pin, mapView, and display in getEtaDistance().
+    - Getting blue screen at end of simulation, undo preview UI updating in getEtaDistance().

   - GPSsLocation.swift